 We then had another successful Beaumaris Modern member outing, on the train to Bendigo to the Marimekko exhibition.

-We were invited by the National Trust of Australia (Victoria) to host an event for the Australian Heritage Festival.
+We were then invited by the National Trust of Australia (Victoria) to host an event for the Australian Heritage Festival.
 Our event, Let’s Talk MCM Heritage, featured a panel discussion including Peter McIntyre, Peter Maddison, Tricia Callan and Professor Philip Goad, moderated by Emma Telfer from Open House Melbourne.

 The popularity of our events demonstrate the appetite in the community for Mid-Century Modern architecture and design and proved how important it is to preserve and appreciate the unique streetscape of Beaumaris.